mechagrue/profitbricks-powershell/README.md

 Request    : https://api.profitbricks.com/rest/v2/requests/d2cee0fc-a984-4d88-b56e-68203ad61660/status
 ```

-Et voilà, we've successfully provisioned a data center.
-Notice the "Id" that was returned.
+Voila, we have successfully provisioned a data center.

+Notice the "Id" which was returned.
 That UUID was assigned to our new data center and will be needed for other operations.
 The "RequestID" that was returned can be used to check on the status of any `create` or `update` operations.

 ```
 Get-Datacenter -DataCenterId [dbe936f8-a536-49c5-b864-cec842e3ee65]
 ```

-## Create Server
+### Create Server

-Next we'll create a server in the data center.
-This time we have to pass the 'Id' for the data center in, along with some other relevant properties (processor cores, memory, boot volume or boot CD-ROM) for the new server.
+Next we will create a server in the data center.
+This time we have to pass the 'Id' for the data center, along with some other relevant properties (processor cores, memory, boot volume or boot CD-ROM) for the new server.

 ```
 $server = New-PBServer -DataCenterId $datacenter.Id -Name "server_test" -Cores 1 -Ram 256